hellosunking/Ktrim/README.md

 ---
 ## Release of version 1.6
 The author is pleased to release version 1.6 of Ktrim with usability improvement.
 This version added a "-R" option to output reads with adapters only.
-This could be useful for libraries that (e.g., CLIP-seq, whose adapters are also included for built-in support).
+This could be useful for short libraries that all reads should contain adapters (e.g., CLIP-seq, whose adapters are also included as built-in support).

 ## Major features of Ktrim
 1. Fast, sensitive, and accurate